 An hour elapsed.
 My solitude was nearly complete, save for one mysterious ball and chain still securely fastened to my leg.
-Discerning their origin seemed as unlikely as their removal, but the latter proved more engaging, So! , futile though it may have been, work for the sake of work was better than the alternative.
+Discerning their origin seemed as unlikely as their removal, but the latter proved more engaging.
+So, futile though it may have been, work for the sake of work was better than the alternative.

 I propelled myself into the infinity above.
 Over and over I jumped, but for every ascent I made, the chain held fast and cast me back down.
 My first couple jumps were tentative—in all honesty, I didn’t want to go too far for fear of escaping gravity’s weakened hold and getting lost in space, but soon they became powerful bounds, gaining in strength to match my growing frustration.
-Although, despite my desperation and wrathful leaping, I more often than not fell headfirst amidst a cloud of moon dust.
+Although, despite my desperation and wrathful leaping, I more often than not landed headfirst amidst a cloud of moon dust.

 Learning that I could drag the ball slowly along if I threw the chain over my shoulder and leveraged it with my reduced body weight, I began to explore the surrounding area at a space snail’s pace.
 In truth, it all looked about the same to me—Crater.
-Crater.
+Another Crater.
 Moon hill.
 Crater.
-I crawled into a few craters; that was exciting for a couple hours.
+I crawled into a few lunar craters; that was exciting for a couple hours.
 Once, while scaling the crest of one such moon dimple, the ball escaped me, rolling down the side and dragging me with it.
 Pulled helplessly behind as it bounced down the crater’s maw, I eventually came to an abrupt stop at the bottom, splayed hopelessly in a heap while exhaling petit puffs of powdery moon rubble and the remnants of my dignity.

 I had lost track of time when it stopped.
 The walking had been going on indefinitely; my mind had drifted so far away that my body was just a blip on my consciousness’ radar.
-Then time stopped and I careened back into my body.
+Then time stopped and I careened back into my cockpit.

 For the second I’d budged time forward, a sickness washed over me.
 I had nudged time and now I was inching it forward at an uncomfortably slow pace.
-Thoughts were occurring to me unbidden, uncontrollable; they were actions linked to moments which were linked to external events, all of which I was unfurling at a stupidly slow pace.
+Thoughts were occurring to me unbidden, uncontrollable; they were actions linked to moments linked to external events, all of which I was unfurling at a stupidly slow pace.
 My throat swallowed hard, fighting back the sickness as I tried to situate myself on a comfortable derivative of time…

 Zero seemed easy enough to maintain.